 What Injuries Result From These Truck Accidents?

-Truck accidents are more dangerous than standard automobile accidents and can cause far more damage including death, if you lost a family member in a truck accident you need to contact a Houston wrongful death lawyer.
+Truck accidents are more dangerous than standard automobile accidents and can cause far more damage including death, if you lost a family member in a truck accident you need to contact a West Houston wrongful death lawyer.
 Depending on the speed and point of impact, victims may experience a range of injuries, including:

 - Head injuries